nghenzi/keith2400/VRRAM aduino mega.md

     * One pair (2 total) for the ENABLE group (forms a 16-bit register).
     * One single 74LS595 for the MUX_TE group (forms an 8-bit register).
 * **Multiplexers:**
-    * Eight 16-channel analog/digital multiplexers (e.g., CD4067B or 74HC4067) for MUX_BE12 and MUX_BE34.
+    * Eight 16-channel analog/digital multiplexers for MUX_BE12 and MUX_BE34.
+These are the 4 BE layers
-    * Two 16-channel analog/digital multiplexers for MUX_TE.
+    * Two 16-channel analog/digital multiplexers for MUX_TE. this is the TE pads.
 * **Connecting Wires**
 * **Power Supply (5V)** for the shift registers and multiplexers.